microsoft/qsharp-runtime/src/Simulation/Simulators/OpenSystemsSimulator/README.md

 ## Native interface

 The core interoperability boundary between the C# runtime for the Quantum Development Kit and the `qdk_sim` native library is defined in the [`NativeInterface` static class](./NativeInterface.cs).
 This class provides P/Invoke declarations for each function exposed by the C API for the `qdk_sim` crate, as well as methods that call into these C API methods.
-The managed methods that correspond to each C API function check error codes reuturned by C API functions and convert them into .NET exceptions, allowing for C API errors to be easily caught by managed code.
+The managed methods that correspond to each C API function check error codes returned by C API functions and convert them into .NET exceptions, allowing for C API errors to be easily caught by managed code.

 For example, to use the native API to create a new simulator with a mixed-state representation: